Business activities in postal services

-According to Section 2(i) of the Postal Services Act, foreign postal service is a service where provision was agreed outside the Czech Republic and where the purpose is to deliver postal consignments or amounts of cash in the Czech Republic, and which belongs to the sphere of postal services in the phase provided by the provider in the territory of the Czech Republic.
+According to Section 2(1)(j) of the Postal Services Act, foreign postal service is a service where provision was agreed outside the Czech Republic and where the purpose is to deliver postal items or amount of money in the Czech Republic, and which belongs to the area of postal services in the phase provided by the operator in the territory of the Czech Republic.

-According to Section 18 of the Postal Services Act, providers providing postal services or providing foreign postal services shall notify their business activities in the postal services area in the Czech Republic in writing to the Czech Telecommunication Office (CTU).
+According to Section 18 of the Postal Services Act, operators providing postal services or ensuring foreign postal services shall notify their business in the postal services in writing to CTU.
 To do so, they have to deliver a properly and fully completed business notification form, including all attachments, and have to meet the conditions described in detail in Section 17 of the Postal Services Act.

 The mandatory attachments to the notification include: